tomerkeren42/TASTE-task-synthesis-from-tool-sequence-evolution/README.md

 > repository will be open-sourced** under a permissive license; until then
 > please treat this code as confidential and do not redistribute.

-`a-matter-of-taste` characterizes tool-use agent benchmarks and provides a three-stage pipeline that turns a small set of seed tasks into a much larger, more diverse, and more difficult benchmark — all driven from the action-space of the underlying domain rather than from hand-written scenarios.
+`taste` characterizes tool-use agent benchmarks and provides a three-stage pipeline that turns a small set of seed tasks into a much larger, more diverse, and more difficult benchmark — all driven from the action-space of the underlying domain rather than from hand-written scenarios.